-Find New York multi-family property owners by searching 763,306 multifamily properties.
+Find New York multifamily property owners by searching 763,306 multifamily properties.
 Search 707,487 New York vacant land parcels for landowners and industrial property owners by searching 52,485 industrial properties and facilities.

-Property Records by Property Type
+Property Records by County

 Los Angeles County Property Records

-Find commercial property owners in the county of Los Angeles, search 605,529 commercial properties to find owners in Los Angeles.
+Find commercial property records in Los Angeles County, search 605,529 commercial properties to find owners in Los Angeles.

 Harris County Property Records

-Find commercial property owners in the Houston area, search 283,362 commercial properties to find owners in Harris County.
+Find commercial property records in the Houston area, search 283,362 commercial properties to find owners in Harris County.

 San Diego County Property Records

-Find commercial property owners in the San Diego area, search 117,794 commercial properties to find owners in San Diego County.
+Find commercial property records in the San Diego area, search 117,794 commercial properties to find owners in San Diego County.